nexusriot/greynote/DESIGN.md

 ## Overview

 GreyNote is a self-hosted note-taking app built for simplicity and self-containment.
-The entire system is two Docker containers: a Go HTTP server and a Vite dev server.
-All persistent state lives in a single SQLite file.
+The deployment is two Docker containers — a Go HTTP server and a Vite dev server — and all persistent state lives in a single SQLite file.
 No external services, no message queues, no caches.
+Two further clients, an Electron desktop app and a native Android app, are separate front ends over the same REST API; see *Client parity*.

 ---